 Differentiating creative investing from traditional investing techniques

 Before we can get into the specific strategies that a creative real estate investor might employ, it's important to make sure you understand the different ways in which creative investing differs from traditional investing techniques.
-Typically, the differences emerge in at least one of the three major aspects of the transaction.
-We've laid each of them out below for your consideration.
+Typically, the differences emerge in at least one of three major aspects of the transaction.
+We've laid out each of them below for your consideration.
 Read them over so you'll have a solid understanding of how these outside-of-the-box real estate deals work.

 Prior to purchasing an investment property, the first step every investor must take is locating the right investment opportunities.
 Traditionally, this is done by hiring a real estate agent.
 Once your real estate agent has a feel for what you're looking for in a property, they'll set you up on an MLS search.
-From there, you'll make note of the specific properties that spark your interest and you'll go on showings until you find one worthy of submitting an offer.
+From there, you'll make note of the specific properties that spark your interest, and you'll go on showings until you find one worthy of submitting an offer.

 Financing the purchase

-As you might be able to guess, creative real estate financing functions a little bit differently.
+As you might be able to guess, creative real estate financing functions a bit differently.
 Here, it's not uncommon for the buyer to receive financing from the seller directly or to turn to alternative lending channels, like a private money lender or transactional funding.
 Usually, the paperwork needed to be approved for creative financing is different, too, and is very dependent on the individual lender.

 Buying the property

 Lastly, the difference between creative real estate investing and traditional real estate investing could come from the method used to purchase the property.
-In a traditional scenario, a singular person or family unit purchases the property and the process is mostly led by the real estate agent.
+In a traditional scenario, a singular person or family unit purchases the property, and the process is mostly led by the real estate agent.

 6 Types of creative real estate investing